marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

     extern volatile int porta __attribute__((io));

-.. option:: io_low
+.. gcc-attr:: io_low

   .. index:: io_low variable attribute, AVR

-  This is like the :option:`io` attribute, but additionally it informs the compiler that the object lies in the lower half of the I/O area, allowing the use of ``cbi``, ``sbi``, ``sbic`` and ``sbis`` instructions.
+  This is like the :gcc-attr:`io` attribute, but additionally it informs the compiler that the object lies in the lower half of the I/O area, allowing the use of ``cbi``, ``sbi``, ``sbic`` and ``sbis`` instructions.

-.. option:: address
+.. gcc-attr:: address

   .. index:: address variable attribute, AVR

-  Variables with the :option:`address` attribute are used to address memory-mapped peripherals that may lie outside the io address range.
+  Variables with the :gcc-attr:`address` attribute are used to address memory-mapped peripherals that may lie outside the io address range.

   .. code-block:: c++

     volatile int porta __attribute__((address (0x600)));

-.. option:: absdata
+.. gcc-attr:: absdata

   .. index:: absdata variable attribute, AVR

-  Variables in static storage and with the :option:`absdata` attribute can be accessed by the ``LDS`` and ``STS`` instructions which take absolute addresses.
+  Variables in static storage and with the :gcc-attr:`absdata` attribute can be accessed by the ``LDS`` and ``STS`` instructions which take absolute addresses.